 You get a contact form inquiry from Jeff.
 He says he can get you this record high RPM.
 This will triple your Adsense RPM!
 You start dreaming of buying that new summer grill.

 Oh, the final nail in the coffin when it comes to using ad networks….ad blockers.
-615 million devices and 11 percent of all web users are now blocking ads, according to PageFair, a company that focuses on “unblocking” ads.
+Email marketing statistics show 615 million devices and 11 percent of all web users are now blocking ads, according to PageFair, a company that focuses on “unblocking” ads.

 Ad blockers are the death nail unless Facebook or Google do something about them, which doesn’t look promising on either front.
 As ad blocker use grows on smartphones and laptops, ad revenue on the web continues to sink.

-Without Ads, How Do I Monetize My Website
+Without Ads, How Do I Monetize My Blog

 The End Of Ad Enslavement from Online Ad Services